Drug-Free Campus and Workplace Program

 Drugs and alcohol are chemicals, and any chemical is potentially harmful.
 Drugs by their very nature cause reactions in the body.
 Possible effects from non-therapeutic drug use include: convulsions, memory loss, psychosis, anxiety, delusions, hallucinations, and even death.

-For more information regarding specific health risks please visit the alcohol and drug facts sections of our Alcohol and Other Drug Awareness website.
+For more information regarding specific health risks please visit the alcohol and drug facts sections of our Alcohol and Other Drug Awareness section.

 Iona College provides individual and group counseling to students with concerns about their use and abuse of substances.
 Consultation is also provided to those who have concerns about the abuse of substances by friends, family or others.
 Referrals for specialized treatment are arranged as appropriate.
 The following on-campus offices provide assistance with drug and alcohol counseling and education: